This post may include affiliate links. Thank you for your support.

 It’s a beautiful and classy dish that never disappoints!

-Ingredients for apple pork tenderloin
+Ingredients for pork tenderloin Apples

 • Pork tenderloin – Trimmed of silver skin.